Auto-annotation API

 Auto-annotation interface

-A detection function accepts an image and returns a list of shapes found in that image.
-When it is applied to a dataset, the AA function is run for every image, and the resulting lists of shapes are combined and uploaded to CVAT.
+• In immediate mode, the AA function is run for every image in a given CVAT task, and the resulting lists of shapes are combined and uploaded to CVAT.

 A detection function must have two attributes, spec and detect.